 Take on side jobs from my employment as a freelancer.
 I haven’t been at the same job for twenty some odd years.
 My 401k hasn’t been building since I was 18 like it has been with my older counterparts who will be retiring in the next five to 15 years.
 I’m not my step father who was lucky enough to retire 24 years before he died because he had a pension plan after being with a company for 35 years.
 I’ve been through job changes of my own decision and lay offs based on company decisions.
 Younger employees of today are not the same as they were back in the 80’s.
 That’s really when all that changed.
 Employees needed jobs, and employers knew that.
 But, I don’t feel a lot of the larger corporations value employees like they did back in the 50’s, 60’s and 70’s.

 Tiny Home living with no mortgage.
-After my daughter graduates, she plans to move away.
+After my son graduates, he plans to move away.
 So, I won’t need the home that most people dream of retiring in.
 I want to purchase an RV and travel while I’m working my Freelance business.
 I don’t need to purchase a big one.
 Just one big enough for me.
 That is one of the biggest bills a person can have.
 I don’t want to waste my money on a place that is too big for me when I’d rather have experiences than stuff.
 Two of my best friends who are married were one of the few couples I knew that made wise decisions.
 They are my age and while they have two young girls, they budget their money strictly so they can retire when their girls go off to college.
 They have no mortgage because of the decisions they made in their 30’s.
 I wish I were them!
 LOL.
 Don’t get me wrong.
 I am not jealous of them.
 They earned it and I’m excited for them!
 They are well on their way to being able to retire at the young age of 55!